israfil-miya/npm-downloads/README.md

 # NPM Downloads

-This project provides a **REST API** to fetch and aggregate download counts for NPM packages over a specified date range.
-The API handles the limitations of the NPM download counts endpoint by breaking large date ranges into smaller chunks.
+This project provides a **REST API** to fetch and aggregate download count for NPM packages over a specified date range.
+The API handles the limitations of the NPM download count endpoint by breaking large date ranges into smaller chunks.

-## Limitations of NPM's Download Counts API
+## Limitations of NPM's Download Count API

-NPM's download counts API has the following limitations:
+NPM's download count API has the following limitations:

-- **Date Range Limitation:** The API does not support querying download counts over long date ranges in a single request.
+- **Date Range Limitation:** The API does not support querying download count over long date ranges in a single request.
 This is due to constraints on the maximum period for which data can be retrieved in one call.
 - **Rate Limiting:** The API has rate limits that can affect how frequently data can be fetched.

 ## How These Limitations Are Addressed